 Land planners

-Land Planners can benefit from earth scientific expertise as well.
+Land Planners can benefit from Earth's scientific expertise as well.
 Land planners are in charge of deciding how to control and develop the land.

-Oceanographers are scientists who research the ocean, including its ecosystems, marine life, and many other aspects.
+Oceanographers research the ocean, including its ecosystems, marine life, and many other aspects.

 Geologists

-Geologists are scientists who research rocks and other solid aspects of the earth and other planets.
+Geologists are scientists researching rocks and other solid aspects of the earth and other planets.
 Geologists frequently investigate geology-related natural disasters such as mudslides and earthquakes.

 Palaeontologist

-Palaeontologists are scientists that investigate the earth's past via the examination of fossils.
+Palaeontologists are scientists who investigate the earth's past by examining fossils.
 Palaeontologists can contribute to people's knowledge of the earth's natural past.

 Environmental specialists are concerned with the environment of the Earth.
 They can utilise their understanding of earth science to devise solutions to safeguard the earth's and humans' health.